Skip to content

 • You can create a mask of an image here using this free online tool.
 It only allows a square mask.

-• You need to describe the image itself and what you want in the mask, the AI needs to have some context on the existing image, or else the edit will not work.
+• You need to describe the image itself and what you want in the mask, so the AI has context on the existing image.

 import openai